dooyoungK/ReactNativeFirebase/README.md

   Change 'FIREBASE_URL' to your Firebase server url.

 3. Registering
-  Enable Email & Password Authentication at the Auth page of your firebase sever before registering new account.
+  Enable 'Email & Password Authentication' at the Auth page of your firebase sever before registering new account.

 Screenshots
 -----